poshaughnessy/browser-strikes-back-jsoxford-2017/src/index.md

 --

-## TODO web & native merging
+## Merging web & native

--- mazkanata bg-fade
+-- mazkanata bg-fade starwars-quote

 ## &ldquo;The longing you seek is not behind you, it is in front of you&rdquo;

+<div class="caption">So let's look ahead...</div>

--- yoda1 future bg-fade
+-- yoda1 future bg-fade starwars-quote

-## &ldquo;Difficult to see.
-Always in motion is the future.&rdquo;
+## &ldquo;Always in motion is the future.&rdquo;

-<div class="caption">The following ideas do not represent Samsung plans, just personal musings...</div>
+<div class="caption">The following ideas do not represent Samsung plans, just personal thoughts...</div>

+-- c3po bg-fade

+## Merging browsers & AI agents

+#### &ldquo;Show me flight options for Alderaan on 4th May&rdquo;

+#### &ldquo;Find me the droids I'm looking for&rdquo;

+*Most browsing tasks could be quicker & easier via AI assistants.*

 --

-## TODO AI browser

---

-## TODO AI + VR
+## Merging AI and VR

+TODO GuriVR

+-- ewok-gamorrean bg-fade

+## &ldquo;We'll do it together&rdquo;

 -- thanks starfield